Efflorescence

 Installation problems which may lead to efflorescence:

-- Improper ground storage of building material for example damp soil or ground moisture
+- Improper ground storage of building material, for example, damp soil or ground moisture

 - Use of masonry without sufficient ventilation